sonam-git/Tech_Int_Prep/README.md

 6. Apply css for styling, which help to recall what we learned during first month of the class.

 ### Continued Development:
-1. Pagination for blog posts and comments.
+1. Pagination for question post and comments.
-2. Editing and deleting comments.
+2. Editing comments, Like count for comment.
+3. Each user allows to hit one like each page
+4. Unlike option for post and comment
-3. User profile pages.
+5. User profile pages.

 ## License
 This project is covered under the [MIT](https://opensource.org/licenses/MIT) license.

+## Team Members
+* Sonam J Sherpa
+* Justin Jasso
+* Dandar Ganbold
+* TJ Annoreno

 ## Author
 Follow me on Github at [Sonam J Sherpa](https://github.com/sonam-git).